 How to clean ceiling fans without making a mess

-2. The other method involves climbing a ladder.
-It’s harder, but you can take care of several chores while you’re up there: the blades, the motor, the fan’s direction, light bulbs and glass shades.
-But of those, the only chore you need to do weekly is dust.
-The others can be done two or three times a year, or as needed.
-Here's what to do:
+This method involves climbing a ladder.
+It’s harder, but you can take care of several chores while you’re up there: cleaning the blades, the motor, the fan’s direction, light bulbs and glass shades.
+Of those, the only chore you need to do weekly is dust.
+The others can be done two or three times a year or as needed.